Group leader and supervisor: Dr Janis Nötzel

-- Simulations of early stage quantum networks.
-We have developed an emulator to facilitate the interaction of experimental and theoretical groups with the goal of aiding the design of novel quantum communication networks.
+- Emulation of future hybrid quantum communication networks.
+We have developed an emulator for this purpose.
+Our goal is to facilitate the interaction of theoretically and experimentally oriented groups and thus accelerate the design of new quantum communication networks.

-- Quantum system design, in particular the interaction of the various resources that can be used for high data rates and reliable communication.
-For example, we have shown the impact of entanglement-assisted data transmission on the network layer in a hypothetical early-stage quantum communication network.
+- Quantum system design, in particular the interaction of the different resources that can be used for high data rates and reliable communication.
+We have demonstrated the impact of entanglement-assisted communication on the network layer of a hypothetical hybrid quantum communication network.

-- Investigation of new potential use cases that can be made possible by adding quantum communication resources to current communication systems.
-Here we have shown the potential for dramatic improvements of data transmission capacity based on entanglement-assisted modulation in a hybrid classical-quantum communication system.
+- Investigating new potential use cases enabled by adding quantum communication resources to current communication systems.
+Here we were able to prove the existence of extreme potential of entanglement-assisted modulation in hybrid communication systems.